mui/toolpad/docs/data/toolpad/building-ui/data-grid-component.md

-# DataGrid component
+# Data Grid component

-<p class="description">Build powerful and feature rich data tables</p>
+<p class="description">Build powerful and feature rich data tables using <a href='https://mui.com/x/react-data-grid' target='_blank' rel="noopener noreferrer">MUI Data Grid</a> component</p>

 <img src="/static/toolpad/docs/building-ui/datagrid.png" width="884px" alt="Custom component" />

+By default, you can render JSON data using the Data Grid component and it will automatically recognize most of the data types.

 ## Customizing cell rendering

-By default, you can render JSON data using the Data Grid component and it will automatically recognize most of the data types.
 If this isn't sufficient, you can also render custom components inside the Data Grid.

 ### Creating custom component